Man dies after competing in California taco-eating contest

 An autopsy on Hutchings will be done Thursday to determine a cause of death, Botti said.
 It was not immediately known how many tacos the man had eaten or whether he had won the contest.

+Fresno Grizzlies spokesman Paul Braverman said in a statement that the team was “devastated to learn” of the fan's death and that the team would “work closely with local authorities and provide any helpful information that is requested.”

-Tuesday night's competition allowed amateurs to qualify for Saturday's World Taco Eating Championship to be held at Fresno's annual Taco Truck Throwdown, KFSN-TV reported.
+Tuesday night's competition came ahead of Saturday's World Taco Eating Championship to be held at Fresno's annual Taco Truck Throwdown.
+The team on Wednesday announced that it was cancelling that taco-eating contest, though a “taco truck throwdown” featuring food trucks and musical entertainment would go ahead as planned.

-Fresno Grizzlies spokesman Derek Franks did not immediately respond to messages from The Associated Press.
-The team did not reference the incident on any of its social media platforms Wednesday, but an ad for Saturday's taco-eating competition remained on its Facebook page.
+Matthew Boylan, who watched Tuesday's taco eating contest from his seat in Section 105, told the Fresno Bee he quickly noticed Hutchings because “he was eating so fast compared to the other two (contestants).”

+“It was like he'd never eaten before,” Boylan said.
+“He was just shoving the tacos down his mouth without chewing.”

+He said Hutchings collapsed and hit his face on a table about seven minutes into the contest, then fell to the ground.
+The eating contest ended immediately.

-During the 2018 Taco Eating Championship in Fresno, professional eater Geoffrey Esper downed 73 tacos in eight minutes, the television station reported.
+During the 2018 Taco Eating Championship in Fresno, professional eater Geoffrey Esper downed 73 tacos in eight minutes, KFSN-TV reported.

-Competitive-eating contests have become major attractions at festivals, sports games and other events.
-Among the most popular is the annual Nathan's Famous July Fourth hot dog eating contest on New York's Coney Island boardwalk, where this year's champion ate 71 wieners and buns.
+Competitive-eating contests have become major attractions at festivals and other events.
+Among the most popular is the annual Nathan's Famous July Fourth hot dog eating contest on New York's Coney Island, where Joey Chestnut this year's champion ate 71.
+Esper finished third.

-Note: This story has corrected the name of the TV station to KFSN-TV.